jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Pearls melt in vinegar.
+⚡<!-- FUNFACT --> Fun fact: Each king in a deck of playing cards represents a great king from history.
+Spades - King David, Clubs - Alexander the Great, Hearts - Charlemagne, and Diamonds - Julius Caesar.

 </div>